 The President shall appoint a Secretary annually for a one-year term.
-The officer need not be a member of the AdCom.
+The officer is an ex officio, not-voting member of the AdCom, and need not be an elected member of the AdCom..
 He/she may be reappointed.

 Section 7: Treasurer

 The President shall appoint a Treasurer annually for a one-year term.
-The officer need not be a member of the AdCom.
+The officer is an ex officio, not-voting member of the AdCom, and need not be an elected member of the AdCom.
 He/she may be reappointed.

 Section 8: Officer Designation, Duties, and Responsibilities

-The officers of the AP-S, designated as the President, the President-Elect, Secretary, and the Treasurer, have duties and responsibilities that are defined in the Bylaws (Section 4.9).
+The officers of the AdCom, designated as the President, the President-Elect, Secretary, and Treasurer, have duties and responsibilities that are defined in the Bylaws (Section 4.9).

 Section 9: Bursar

 The AdCom shall use the IEEE as bursar for all Society funds, as provided by the IEEE Bylaws and rules and regulations.
 If any Society funds are received and deposited separately (as in the case for accounts for symposia and conferences), the terms and conditions shall be in accordance with IEEE policies, and subject to the provisions of the Society Bylaws and to any special limitations imposed by the AdCom.

 Neither the Society, nor any AdCom member or representative thereof, shall have any authority to contract debts for, pledge the credit of, or in any way bind the IEEE except within prior approved budgets.

 Section 11: Subgroups